Hub Protect is an optional service offering cloud backup and ongoing warranty for the subscribed hub(s).

-- When your new hub has completed the boot sequence and is online, navigate to Settings from the sidebar and press the Backup and Restore card.
+- When your new hub has completed the boot sequence and is online, navigate to Settings from the sidebar and select Backup and Restore.

 - Select the Cloud Backup tab and press the Migrate button for the most recent cloud backup corresponding to the hub you are migrating from.

-- When prompted check the option to Migrate Z-Wave Radio (recommended), if you would like to transfer your Z-Wave devices from the old hub without the need to manually exclude and join each device again on the new hub.
+- When prompted check the option to Migrate Z-Wave Radio, Migrate Zigbee Radio, and Migrate File Manager, depending on your preferences.
+Most users will likely want all selected; this enables you to transfer your Z-Wave and Zigbee devices from the old hub without the need to manually re-join each device to the new hub.

 - Allow the database migration process to complete.